tum-esm/em27-retrieval-pipeline/paper/paper.md

 # AI Usage Disclosure

-GitHub Copilot was used for single line code-completions, but not to write any complete functions or modules.
+GitHub Copilot was used for single line code-completions.
+Starting with pipeline version 1.11, OpenAI's Codex agent was used to make focused edits, write small utility functions, and find bugs.
+No generative AI model did any architectural decisions for this project.
 All code was reviewed and tested by human developers.

 # Acknowledgement of Financial Support